YoheiKo/visualization_tutorials/README.md

 ### My jupyter notes for visualization using matplotlib and other libraries.
-I am basically learning through the Section 6 of this Udemy course. https://www.udemy.com/python-for-finance-and-trading-algorithms/learn/v4/overview
+I have learned through the Section 6 of this Udemy course. https://www.udemy.com/python-for-finance-and-trading-algorithms/learn/v4/overview

 Other useful references are the followings - refered in the cource above: